 I found the book quite eye opening and interesting.
 Weirdly enough, it even helped me better understand my immigrant experience.
 A great book and recommended reading for everyone.

 Started: Oct 05 2020 Finished: Oct 18 2020

 by Susan Kuklin (2014)

-Publisher review: A groundbreaking work of LGBT literature takes an honest look at the life, love, and struggles of transgender teens.
-Author and photographer Susan Kuklin met and interviewed six transgender or gender-neutral young adults and used her considerable skills to represent them thoughtfully and respectfully before, during, and after their personal acknowledgment of gender preference.
+The book won the 2015 Stonewall Book Award, and it is a honest look at the life, love, and struggles of a diverse set of six transgender and gender neutral teens.
 Portraits, family photographs, and candid images grace the pages, augmenting the emotional and physical journey each youth has taken.
 Each honest discussion and disclosure, whether joyful or heartbreaking, is completely different from the other because of family dynamics, living situations, gender, and the transition these teens make in recognition of their true selves.

 Started: Sep 22 2020 Finished: Sep 26 2020

 Born a Crime: Stories From a South African Childhood